Key Takeaways

 More content = more keywords

-Fresh content increases your authority
+Fresh content increases your authority.

 To become an “authority” website, you need to earn Google and the internet’s trust through your content.
-One of the ways to see how well your website and content is performing is to check your domain authority, a search engine ranking score developed by Moz.

 This tool helps predicts how well your website will rank on search engine result pages (SERPs). on a scale from 1 to 100 with higher scores equaling a great ability to rank higher.
-This score can help you compare your website compared to other websites over a period of time.

 To figure out your score, enter your website URL into Moz’s Open Site Explorer: